March 23, 2022

 Given our morning full of town chores, the long wait for a hitch, and 40-minute ride back to the trailhead, Volt and I didn’t start hiking again until a quarter to 2 pm.

-After lots of time together in town last night and today, we were in the mood to hike solo again.
+We were in the mood to hike solo again after much time together in town last night and today.
 Volt had a spring in his step from his new roomy shoes, and he pulled ahead of me handily.

-My shoes, on the other hand, were is a sorry state.
+My shoes, on the other hand, were in a sorry state.
 They’ve only degraded more since the Superstitions.
 I honestly didn’t expect the AZT to be this hard on shoes with all its stupid rocks.
-But at least I only had 70 more miles to Pine where my new trail shoes were waiting for me.
+But at least I only had 70 more miles to Pine where my new trail shoes awaited me.
 I just needed to make it a few more days!

 Volt pulled far enough ahead of me that I soon lost sight of him.
 Then I became so buried in my own thoughts that I accidentally missed my turn from an old double track Jeep road onto the narrow path of the AZT.

-I ended up walking nearly half a mile beyond the junction before realizing my mistake, and I was in a sour mood the entire time I was backtracking.
-That detour was an entire mile (roundtrip) of wasted energy, on this warm afternoon, and I mentally kicked myself over my inattentiveness.
+I walked nearly half a mile beyond the junction before realizing my mistake, and I was in a sour mood the entire time I was backtracking.
+That detour was an entire mile (roundtrip) of wasted energy, and I mentally kicked myself over my inattentiveness on this warm afternoon.

 MAZATZALS

-My goal for the day was to just hike 11 miles and then camp near near the junction there with the Sheep Creek Trail.
-There were supposed to be one or two campsites in the vicinity.
-But more, importantly, it would also put me right around the halfway point of this thru-hike!
+My goal for the day was to hike 11 miles and camp near the junction with the Sheep Creek Trail.
+There were supposed to be one or two campsites in that vicinity.
+But more importantly, it would also put me right around the halfway point of this thru-hike!

-Most people say the Arizona Trail is 800 miles in length from Mexico to Canada.
-But the truth is the AZT is really currently only 780 miles long.
-That number continues to change as the trail association builds new trail and re-routes things here and there.
-But as of this year, the trail is 780 miles, and that means mile 390 (near the junction with the Sheep Creek Trail) was the halfway point of my adventure.
+Most people say the Arizona Trail is 800 miles long, from Mexico to Canada.
+But the truth is that it is currently only 780 miles long.
+That number continues to change as the trail association builds new trails and reroutes things here and there.
+But as of this year, the trail is 780 miles, which means mile 390 (near the junction with the Sheep Creek Trail) was the halfway point of my adventure.

-The trail started climbing about six miles into the afternoon.
-The AZT went from 3,400 feet elevation (back at Highway 87) up to 7,100 feet deep in the Mazatzals.
-I wouldn’t be heading quite that high today, but I was still aiming for somewhere above 5,200 feet before making camp this evening.
+About six miles into the afternoon, the trail started climbing again.
+The AZT rose from 3,400 feet elevation (back at Highway 87) to 7,100 feet as it dove deep in the Mazatzals.
+I wouldn’t be ascending quite that high today, but I was still aiming for somewhere above 5,200 feet elevation before making camp this evening.

 As I wove my way north, the trail headed into a canyon, where I heard the call of some sort of unusual bird.
 The birds actually sounded more like crazed goats bleating, and it was pretty unnerving.
 Too bad I know nothing about ornithology, because I would have liked to be able to identify these odd-sounding birds.

 Mazatzal is one of those indigenous words that most AZT hikers have trouble pronouncing.
-Some of the locals I met earlier on this trip told me the word sounds a bit like “mad as hell,” while other people just refer to them as the Mazzies.
+Some locals I met earlier on this trip told me the word sounds “mad as hell,” while other Arizonans just call them the Mazzies.

-The climb into this picturesque mountain range was steep in places, but definitely not nearly as bad as the Superstitions (which has become one of my new metrics for difficulty on the AZT).
-The scenery around me was filled with unusual rock formations with starkly different colors, and unlike anything else I’d seen thus far on my hike.
+The climb into this picturesque mountain range was steep in places, but it was definitely not nearly as bad as the Superstitions (which has become one of my new metrics for difficulty on the AZT).
+The scenery around me was filled with unusual rock formations of starkly different colors, unlike anything else I’d seen thus far on my hike.

-When I finally got to junction with the Sheep Creek Trail, the sun was already going down and the temperature was dropping.
-It was a beautiful desert sunset, and I found just enough room where we could squeeze in two tents near the trail junction in the waning light.
+When I finally reached the junction with the Sheep Creek Trail, the sun was already setting, and the temperature was dropping quickly.
+It was a beautiful desert sunset, and I found just enough space to squeeze two small tents near the trail junction in the waning light.

 Right about the time I finished setting up my tent, Volt joined me and we found a way to Tetris his tent into the small space beside mine.
 It was nearly dark now, but at least it wasn’t windy.
 And tomorrow would hopefully be a 20-mile day as I hiked north into the Mazatzals.